Retention Policies Are a Key Part of Any Data Compliant Business But Where Do You Start?

 For businesses to run smoothly, clear document retention policies need to be put in place to dictate how long records are stored – and which ones need to be kept.
-Deleting documents too soon can lead you into legal troubles.
-Because whether you’re a small business, a legal firm, or based in insolvency, document retention is essential for all industries.
+Deleting documents too soon can lead you to legal troubles.
+Because whether you’re a small business, a legal firm, or based in finance or insolvency, document retention is essential for all industries.
 But what is a document retention policy?
 And what are the recommended document retention periods?
+Let's talk about best practice document retention and document lifecycles.

 What Is a Document Retention Policy?

 Document retention policies establish what should be done with particular documents and records at a certain time within a business.
-Any data that is kept for longer than it needs to be can carry additional risks and costs.
-There are a few different versions of document retention policies that you can follow:
+Any data that is kept for longer than it needs to be can carry additional risks and potential costs.
+There are several different versions of document retention policies that you can follow.
+Here are a few:

 - Automatically deleting files at a pre-arranged date and time